lsst/dp0-1_lsst_io/tutorials-examples/index.rst

 Beginner TAP Search
 -------------------

-*MLG will create and link to a walk-through demo that matches exactly the first tutorial notebook, which does a query, some filtering, and makes a CMD.*
+*(MLG: create and link to a walk-through demo that matches exactly the first tutorial notebook, which does a query, some filtering, and makes a CMD.
+Create demo as an RST file in this directory.)*

 Advanced Demo
 -------------

-*(MLG: A more advanced Portal demo that demonstrations additional functionality not covered in beginner TAP search demo.)*
+*(MLG: A more advanced Portal demo that demonstrations additional functionality not covered in beginner TAP search demo.
+Create demo as an RST file in this directory.)*